Nitin Fire Protection Industries Limited

 3. Change in the nature of business:

-There is no change in business of the Company during the financial year 2015-16.
+There is no change in business of the Company during the financial year 2016-17.

 6. Share Capital:

 7. Directors Key Managerial Personnel Independent Directors & Compliance Officer:

-Mr. Nitin M. Shah (DIN: 00073232) retires by rotation at the forthcoming 22ndAnnual General Meeting of the Company and being eligible offers himself forre-appointment.
+Mr. Kailat Vaidyanathan (DIN: 00077323) retires by rotation at the forthcoming 22ndAnnual General Meeting of the Company and being eligible offers himself forre-appointment.
 The Board recommends his re-appointment.

 All Independent Directors of the Company have submitted their declarations that theymeet the criteria of independence as provided in section 149(6) of the Companies Act 2013("Act") and Regulation 16(b) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 ("SEBI Listing Regulations 2015").